rparak/BaR-Motion-Workshop/Workshop_Template_Folder/test_workshop_l1/Logical/Libraries/MpAxis/MpAxis.typ

 		DriveSpecificHomingMode : SINT; (*Used for selecting the drive-specific homing method.
-McDS402Ax only*) SensorOffset : LREAL; (*Sensor offset [measurement units]*) SensorOffsetDirection : McDirectionEnum; (*Direction for sensor offset movement*) END_STRUCT;
+McDS402Ax only*) SensorOffset : LREAL; (*Sensor offset [measurement units]*) SensorOffsetDirection : McDirectionEnum; (*Direction for sensor offset movement*) DisableRestorePositionOnEnable : McSwitchEnum := mcSWITCH_OFF; (*Used for disabling RestorePosition homing regardless of other parametrization *)
+	END_STRUCT;
 	MpAxisStopAtPositionType : 	STRUCT
 		Activate : BOOL; (*Option to move to defined position before stop*)